 There is no doubt that social entrepreneurship is popular now.
 The bigger question, however, is whether social entrepreneurship is effective?

 There are three problems with social entrepreneurship.
-The first problem a lack of a clear definition as to what it means to be a social entrepreneur.[xxvi]
+The first problem is one that confronts all forms of Intentional Capitalism and that is a lack of a clear definition as to what it means to be a social entrepreneur.[xxvi]

 And thirdly, social entrepreneurship can inadvertently disrupt the free market process and do more long-term harm than good.
 For example, we know of a company who sold fresh organic chickens in Europe.
 They wanted to alleviate hunger and malnutrition in Africa.
 To this end, they engaged in social entrepreneurship and offered a promotion: For every chicken sold in Europe they would give a dozen eggs to people in a poor village in Africa.
 On the surface this seems like a great idea to help humanity.
 In reality, by engaging in this type of social business, a fledgling local egg producer was forced out of business.
 Who would pay for eggs if you could get them for free?
 As a result, when the company ended their program, the local villagers in Africa couldn’t get a reliable or affordable source of eggs anymore because the market had been artificially tampered with.
 We are certain the European poultry producer never thought of this consequence when they decided to engage in social entrepreneurship.